 Praziquantel given orally at 5 mg/kg is the drug of choice.

-Owners should be strongly encouraged not to feed their dog offal of domestic or wild intermediate hosts (e.g. livestock, horses, camels).
-In E. granulosus -endemic areas, dogs should be treated with praziquantel at 6-weekly intervals.
+Owners should be strongly encouraged to limit the access of their dog to offal of domestic or wild intermediate hosts (e.g. livestock, horses, camels).
+In E. granulosus-endemic areas, dogs should be treated with praziquantel at 6-weekly intervals.
 It is imperative that the dog’s faeces are promptly disposed of up to 48 hours following treatment.
 Faeces can be burnt, deep buried or disposed of in a flush latrine or septic tank.
 Targeting intermediate hosts for cystic echinococcosis control may be undertaken through surveillance and meat inspection at slaughter but also using an infection preventive vaccine (EG95).
+Awareness campaigns are critical.

 Humans acquire infection by ingesting eggs through direct contact with the dog (eggs stick to dogs’ coat and are infective immediately upon defaecation) or via ingesting eggs in contaminated food or water.
 In humans, infection may be asymptomatic or may reflect impairment of organ function (e.g. brain, lung, heart, liver, etc.) as a result of hydatid cysts (Fig 3) putting pressure on adjacent organs.
 Typically, hydatid disease has a prolonged incubation period of years (cysts take time to grow).
 Rupture or leakage of a cyst can lead to fatal anaphylactic shock.
 Treatment is complicated and usually requires a combination of surgical and chemotherapeutic intervention.